RetroAchievements/docs/docs/general/glossary.md

 Awards, also sometimes referred to as badges, are given for completing various tasks.

-There are three different types of awards
+There are three different types of awards:
 * Event Awards – Given for completing [events](events.md).
 * Game Awards – Given for [completing](#completion) or [mastering](#mastery) game sets.
 * Site Awards – Special awards given out for completing certain tasks